juice-shop/pwning-juice-shop/part2/injection.md

 #### Hints

-* Try to find a page where you can influence a list of data being displayed.
+* Try to find an endpoint where you can influence data being retrieved from the server.
 * Craft a `UNION SELECT` attack string to join data from another table into the original result.
 * You might have to tackle some query syntax issues step-by-step,